htcondor/htcondor/docs/getting-htcondor/install-windows-as-administrator.rst

     Clicking on the Custom choice permits changing the installation directory.

+This should complete the installation process.
+The installer will have automatically started HTCondor in the background and you do **not** need to restart Windows for HTCondor to work.

 .. include:: minicondor-test-and-quickstart.include

 Customizing, Expanding, and Automating the Installation Process